How to choose kitchen lights

-- the finish and colour.
-Choose from effects such as metallics (like nickel, brass, copper and steel in brushed and polished finishes), woods or high gloss in monochrome shades.
+- The finish and colour.
+Choose from effects such as metallics like nickel, brass, copper and steel in brushed and polished finishes, wood or high gloss in monochrome shades.
 Alternatively introduce some colour with moody blacks, warm mochas or just change the front plate for an instant pop of vibrant colour.

-- framing – achieve period detailing with an ornate frame or keep things simple without
+- Framing like period detailing with an ornate frame or keep things simple without.

 Depending on your choice of light fitting, you might have to pick up a separate light bulb.
-And even with ones supplied, you may want to choose your own to create the exact lighting mood you’re looking for.
-Experiment with brightness (the number of lumens) or the colour temperature (for instance, warm versus cool).
+Experiment with brightness (the number of lumens) or the colour temperature (for instance, warm versus neutral).
 It might be that you opt for different lighting states in different kitchen zones, such as warm and inviting in a dining area and sharp and energised in the cooking area.

-For more information on light bulbs – from cap fittings to shapes, LED to lumens – head to our helpful guide.
+For more information on light bulbs – from cap fittings to shapes, LED to lumens – head to our helpful light bulb buying guide.